top of page

 Image-place-SQ.png

-RAIN GARDEN
+RAIN

 The Rain Garden encourages the use of this type of garden to capture rainwater runoff and filter out contaminates before they enter our waterways.
 The garden is planted primarily with native plants that can withstand the wet-dry cycles found in this type of garden.
 Both gardens are maintained using sustainable garden practices.